localrobot/data-visualization/README.md

 # Requirements:
-- python3.6.3, node 8.9.1
+- python 3.6.3, node 8.9.1
-- install the dependencies using the requirements file:
+- install python dependencies using the requirements file.
 - `@angular/cli` `npm` package is also required.
 It has to be installed globally.

 # Desc: